microsoft/openpaimarketplace/docs/deployment.md

 ## Configure in pai webportal

-After you deploy rest server and webportal plugin successfully, you will have a url of webportal plugin.
-To use it in pai, you should add this url and a name (e.g. new marketplace) in pai ```service-configurationi.yaml``` and restart pai webportal service.
+After you deploy rest server and webportal plugin successfully, you will have a url like `http://<ip>:<SERVER_PORT>/plugin.js` of webportal plugin.
+To use it in pai, you should add this url and a name (e.g. new marketplace) in pai `service-configuration.yaml` and restart pai webportal service.
 Then the marketplace should be shown as a submenu in the `Plugin` section on webportal, like:

 ![plugin](images/marketplace-plugin.png)